Taxation in Argentina

-Corporate income tax rate is 30% for tax periods beginning as from January 1st, 2018 (the rate will be 25% for tax periods beginning as from January 1st, 2020).
+A progressive system of corporate income tax rates applies for fiscal years beginning as from January, 1st, 2021.
 Exceptionally, income derived from gambling operations performed in casinos or through electronic machines or digital platforms is subject to income tax at 41.5% rate.

 Capital gains are included in the taxable income of corporations.

 The deduction of interest and foreign exchange losses on financial loans with related companies is limited to the higher of: (i) 30% of EBITDA (earnings before interest, taxes, depreciations and amortizations); or (ii) ARS 1,000,000.
 Among others, economic groups highly indebted with third parties are excluded.
 Excess interest or foreign exchange losses non-deductible in a tax year may be carried forward for five years.
 This tax deduction limitation does not apply for tax years where inflation adjustment mechanism applies.